Renewable energy procurement in Ethiopia

 What are the key agendas of the private sector actors involved in IPPs in Ethiopia, and what levels of risk are acceptable for them?

-The team will provide a historical review and analysis of IPP activity, focusing particularly on the country’s recent past projects, and will conduct a comprehensive review of Ethiopian government policies, legal frameworks and programme documents on IPPs.
-This will be complemented by in-depth interviews with energy regulators, utilities, grid companies, and other state and quasi-state actors directly involved in the renewable energy policy processes.
+The team provided a historical review and analysis of IPP activity, focusing particularly on the country’s recent past projects, and conducted a comprehensive review of Ethiopian government policies, legal frameworks, and programme documents on IPPs.
+This was complemented by in-depth interviews with energy regulators, utilities, grid companies, and other state and quasi-state actors directly involved in renewable energy policy processes.

-The combination of interviews and document analyses will help to reveal the power dynamics and dominant narratives around regulatory choice and policy process in renewable energy activities.
-The team will also examine private actors’ risk appetite and perception on renewable energy projects, and their business strategy in the Ethiopian market.
+The combination of interviews and document analyses helped to reveal the power dynamics and dominant narratives around regulatory choice and policy process in renewable energy activities.
+The team also examined private actors’ risk appetite and their business strategy in the Ethiopian market.

-The team will also compare the Chinese and South African RE-IPP experience and explore their implications for Ethiopia.
-These two countries are highly relevant; both are fast-growing economies that adopted renewable energy auction programmes to kick-start their renewable energy sectors; many of their renewable energy projects are located in remote and underdeveloped areas where the private sector was previously reluctant to invest; and both countries’ auction programmes have also produced mixed results with notable successes and setbacks.
-Securing a better understanding of these enabling and disabling factors will provide critically important learning for Ethiopian energy regulators and researchers.
+In addition, the team compared the Chinese and South African RE-IPP experience and explored their implications for Ethiopia.
+These two countries are highly relevant and provide critically important learning for Ethiopian energy regulators and researchers; both are fast-growing economies that adopted renewable energy auction programmes to kick-start their renewable energy sectors; many of their renewable energy projects are located in remote and underdeveloped areas where the private sector was previously reluctant to invest; and both countries’ auction programmes have also produced mixed results with notable successes and setbacks.

-The findings will enable the team to bring together existing knowledge, evidence, and data, and to identify key policy challenges and existing capacity gaps among central and local policy stakeholders.
-The key mismatches between policy goals, policy means, and policy outcomes will be assessed.
-Key institutional constraints and barriers will be identified, as well as the key ways in which these can be overcome.
-Participatory methods will be used to facilitate policy learning and change via capacity building training programmes.
+The findings enabled the team to bring together existing knowledge, evidence, and data, and to identify key policy challenges and existing capacity gaps among central and local policy stakeholders.
+The mismatches between policy goals, policy means, and policy outcomes were assessed.
+Key institutional constraints and barriers were identified, as well as the ways in which these can be overcome.
+Participatory methods were used to facilitate policy learning and change via capacity building training programmes.

-The intended impact of this project is to improve the design and implementation of IPP projects to promote the renewable energy sector in Ethiopia.
-Key deliverables will be concrete recommendations in the form of policy briefs to be presented to EEP, MoWIE, and other energy policy stakeholders, including Ethiopian Electric Utility (EEU).
+To ensure universal access to electricity and meet UN Sustainable Development Goal targets, Ethiopia needs to urgently address impediments to procuring electricity from IPPs.
+The intended impact of this project was to improve the design and implementation of IPP projects to promote the renewable energy sector in Ethiopia.
+Key deliverables have included policy briefs and workshops with the EEP, the Ministry of Water and Energy (MoWE), and other energy policy stakeholders, including the Ethiopian Electric Authority (EEA) and the Ministry of Finance (MoF).

 Ethiopian Electric Power (EEP)